dathinaios/sc_osx_standalone/README.md

           };

 5. Include your extensions in the `SCClassLibrary` folder.
-6. [Platypus ](http://sveinbjorn.org/platypus) can be used to convert the script based structure into a native OSX application.
+6. [Platypus ](http://sveinbjorn.org/platypus) can be used to convert the script based structure into a "native" OSX application.
   - Open Platypus
   - Fill in the App name
   - Click the `Select Script` button and choose the `run.sh` file.